 - Beloved by beneficial insects (preferred host plant for immature Swallowtail Butterflies)

-- Pungent, spicy flavored leaves and flowers can be used fresh in salads and stir fries.
+- Pungent, spicy flavored leaves and flowers for use in fresh salads and stir fries.

-- Young leaves can also be cooked and served like spinach.
+- Book young leaves and serve like spinach.

 - A natural sweetener that is calorie free and 150 times sweeter than sugar.